learn-co-curriculum/react-hooks-react-router-intro/README.md

 - `url`: This is the URL for the new history entry.
 The browser will not attempt to load this URL after it calls pushState.

-Go ahead and navigate to a new URL in our browser:
+Try programmatically navigating to a new URL in your browser by running this code in the console:

 ```jsx
 const newState = {